Zakarialabib/Digital-Signage-Kotlin-Android-TV/docs/02_Getting_Started.md

     *   Under the "SDK Tools" tab, make sure `Android SDK Build-Tools`, `Android Emulator`, `Android SDK Platform-Tools`, and `Google Play services` are installed and up-to-date.
 3.  **Firebase Setup (if using):**
     *   Create a new project in the [Firebase Console](https://console.firebase.google.com/).
-    *   Add an Android app to your Firebase project, using `com.SignagePro.app` as the package name (or your chosen name).
+    *   Add an Android app to your Firebase project, using `com.signagepro.app` as the package name (or your chosen name).
     *   Download the `google-services.json` file and place it in the `app/` directory of your Android project.